Eliza Cassan is ECHELON I

 Confirmed.
 You save Tong's son, who you then see escaping on a boat named "Tracer".

 - Though not as DLC, the Tong's Rescue mission was a preorder bonus.
+It later was released as DLC though, and bundled into the Director's Cut.

 The final boss of the Detroit missions will survive the battle.